kanthoney/sql-motif/doc/selector.md

 * A function.
 This is passed a column object (which will have the same fields as a [column specification](./column-spec.md) plus a few more) and should return a truthy value to accept the column.

-* A string starting with a period will select columns with a `selector` field containing the selector.
+* A string starting with a period will select columns with a tag specified in the `tags` field.
+For example, a selector of `.address` will select columns with `address` listed in the tags

 * An array of selectors, in which case any column passing any of the selectors will be included.